seladb/PcapPlusPlus/README.md

 *On Windows (Visual Studio 2015):*

 1. run the **configure-windows-visual-studio.bat** batch file from PcapPlusPlus main directory.
-The script will ask you for the location of WinPcap developer's packet and pthreads-win32.
+The script will ask you for the locations of WinPcap developer's packet and pthreads-win32.
 The script will modify mk\vs2015\PcapPlusPlusPropertySheet.props file with these locations
 2. PcapPlusPlus contains 3 Visual Studio solutions:
    1. **mk\vs2015\PcapPlusPlus.sln** - contains PcapPlusPlus libraries (Common++, Packet++ and Pcap++) and unit-tests projects
-   2. **mk\vs2015\PcapPlusPlus-Examples.sln** - contains PcapPlusPlus examples.
-Reuquires that PcapPlusPlus.sln is already built
+   2. **mk\vs2015\PcapPlusPlus-Examples.sln** - contains all PcapPlusPlus examples.
+Reuquires PcapPlusPlus.sln to be built
-   3. **mk\vs2015\ExampleProject\ExampleProject.sln** - a fully configured project with no code for working with PcapPlusPlus.
-You can use this project to start writing code that uses PcapPlusPlus.
-It already has all the include paths, libaray paths etc. required for PcapPlusPlus.
-Just write you code and build.
+   3. **mk\vs2015\ExampleProject\ExampleProject.sln** - a fully configured project for working with PcapPlusPlus.
+You can use this project to write your own code using PcapPlusPlus.
+It already has all the include paths, libaray paths etc. configured and also an empty main() function.
+Just write your code and build.
 This solution is also relocatable so you can move it to wherever you want and it will still build successfully.
-Reuquires that PcapPlusPlus.sln is already built
+Reuquires PcapPlusPlus.sln to be built
 3. All solutions support both 32-bit (**x86**) and 64-bit (**x64**) configurations as well as **Debug** and **Release** modes.
 So actually 4 modes are supported: x86|Debug, x86|Release, x64|Debug, x64|Release

 *On Windows (MinGW32 + MinGW-w64):*